2KAbhishek/AZ-900/Notes/Azure-Networking-Resources.md

 - VPN Gateway

-  Connects two networks throug a tunnel as if they were on the same network, uses a Network Gateway
+  Connects two networks through a tunnel as if they were on the same network, uses a Network Gateway

 - ExpressRoute